 Nonetheless, he did offer his view on the independence of the witnesses in the following terms:

 "There is no evidence to suggest that the two witnesses in the first car (sic) knew the third witness.

 They do not live in the same part of the area.
 There is nothing to suggest that they might have colluded.
 Why would they?"

 The esteemed Area Procurator Fiscal's response to this revealing piece of information was a deafening silence: I never heard from him again.

 And so, at the end of an exchange of seven letters and e-mails, I was none the wiser.

-In particular, I still did not know if Bott had ordered any checks on the broken-down white van and whether she had ordered any checks on it.
+In particular, I still did not know when Bott had learned about the broken-down white van and whether she had ordered any checks on it.

-There are 2 possibilities, which seem equally plausible:
+There are 2 possibilities, both of which seem equally plausible:

-One, she did not bother because she knew Scottish courts are not that interested in hard evidence - a couple of witnesses
+One - she did not bother with the checks because she knew Scottish courts are not that interested in hard evidence - a couple of witnesses

-telling roughly the same story is all they seem to need.
+telling roughly the same story is all they need.

 Two - she knew about the Police Incident Log but chose non-disclosure because it would have undermined her case.